The most popular Mexican food: 35 authentic dishes

 Huevo a la Mexicana

-They are a very clear combination of Spanish and pre-hispanic cultures.
+They are an obvious combination of Spanish and pre-Hispanic cultures.
 Huevos a la Mexicana are scrambled with Mexican staple foods: tomato and chili.
-The eggs are clearly coming from Spain as there were no chickens before the Spanish invasion.
+The eggs are clearly coming from Spain, as there were no chickens before the Spanish invasion.

 Huevos aporreados